mapbox/underreact/README.md

 ### postcssPlugins

 Type: `Array<Function>`.
-Default: \[].
+Default: `[]`.

 All of the CSS that you import is run through [PostCSS](http://postcss.org/), so you can apply any [PostCSS plugins](https://github.com/postcss/postcss/blob/master/docs/plugins.md) to it.
 By default we already include [Autoprefixer](https://github.com/postcss/autoprefixer) for you.

+### publicAssetsPath

+Type: `string`.
+Default: `underreact-assets`.

+The directory where Underreact assets will be placed, relative to the site's root.

+By default, for example, the main JS chunk will be written to `underreact-assets/js/main.chunk.js`.

+**Tip**: It's important to know about this value so you can set up caching and other asset configuration on your server.

+### publicDirectory

+Type `string`.
+Absolute path, please.
+Default: `${project-root}/src/public/`.

+Any files you put into this directory will be copied, without processing, into the [`outputDirectory`](#outputdirectory).
+You can put images, favicons, data files, and anything else you want in here.

+In the default value, `project-root` refers to the directory of your `underreact.config.js` file.

 ### siteBasePath

 Type: `string`.
-Default: `''`.
+Default: `'/'`.

-Root-relative path to the base directory on the domain where the site will be deployed.
+Path to the base directory on the domain where the site will be deployed.
+The default is the root

 **Tip**: There's a good chance your app isn't at the root of your domain.
 So this option represents the path of your site *within* that domain.
-For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: 'ketchup'`.
+For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: '/ketchup'`.

+### stats

+Type: `string`.
+Default: ``.

+Pass a directory to which Webpack would write stats to.
+By default, no stats file would be generated.

 ### vendorModules